bahbah94/ganchain-v2/pallets/subnets/readme.md

 ## **System Workflow**

 1. **Node Registration**: New subnets and nodes are registered, and unique UIDs are assigned.
-2. **Drill Test Execution**: Providers perform tasks and submit results for validation.
+2. **Drill Test Execution**: Providers perform tasks and submit zk-SNARK proofs of their results for validation.
-3. **Decentralized Validation**: Validators are selected randomly to review the submitted results and vote on their validity.
+3. **Decentralized Validation**: Validators verify the zk-SNARK proofs without rerunning the computations, ensuring privacy and correctness.
 4. **Consensus Decisions**: Proposals related to subnet management are submitted and voted on by eligible nodes.
 5. **Rewards and Penalties**: Validators and Providers are rewarded or penalized based on their actions and contributions to the network.